 \subsection{TOReL}

-Several aspects of SOReL's offline hyperparameter tuning methods are directly applicable to general offline RL approaches.
-We now adapt these methods to derive a general \textbf{t}uning for \textbf{o}ffline \textbf{re}inforcement \textbf{l}earning approach called TOReL, shown in \cref{alg:torel}.
+SOReL's offline hyperparameter tuning methods are directly applicable to general offline RL approaches, allowing us to address \textbf{Issue I} for existing offline methods.
+We now adapt these methods to derive a general tuning for offline reinforcement learning approach called TOReL, shown in \cref{alg:torel}.
 A policy is learned offline using a planning algorithm, denoted by ORL.
 There thus exists a corresponding set of hyperparameters associated with $\phi_{III}$ the offline planner.
 For model-based methods with uncertainty estimation like MOReL \cite{Kidambi20} and MOPO \cite{Yu20}, we can exactly adapt SOREL's PIL tuning method to the parameters associated with: $\phi_{I}$ the dynamics model and $\phi_{II}$ uncertainty estimation.
-For all other methods, we introduce and learn a dynamics model and an approximate inference method like in SOReL and jointly tune the corresponding hyperparameters $\phi_{I}$ and $\phi_{II}$ to minimise the PIL without requiring the even split between the predictive variance and MSE loss terms.
-Since the policy learned with ORL is typically neither Bayes-Optimal nor robust to model uncertainty, we expect that applying SOReL's regret approximation method to more general methods in \emph{TOReL will not yield an accurate estimate of the regret in terms of its absolute value}.
-Instead, we treat the approximate regret in \cref{eq:sorel_approximate_regret} as a \emph{regret metric} that is positively correlated with true regret, and use this to tune ORL parameters $\phi_{III}$.
+For all other methods, we introduce and learn a dynamics model and an approximate inference method like in SOReL and jointly tune the corresponding hyperparameters $\phi_{I}$ and $\phi_{II}$ to minimise the PIL.
+Since the policy learned with ORL is typically neither Bayes-optimal nor robust to model uncertainty, we expect that applying SOReL's value estimation method to more general methods in TOReL will not yield an accurate estimate of the value in terms of its absolute value.
+Instead, we treat the predictive value in \cref{eq:sorel_approximate_regret} as a \emph{value metric} that is positively correlated with true expected returns, and use this to tune ORL parameters $\phi_{III}$.
 Our empirical evaluations in \cref{sec:torel_validation} support this hypothesis.
-We note that in model-free methods, the dynamics model and an approximate inference method are not used in policy learning, only to aid regret metric calculation.
+We note that in model-free methods, the dynamics model and an approximate inference method are not used in policy learning, only to choose hyperparameters.